 To those with eyes to see, the first trumpet will make it clear that the hour of trial has begun.
 They will urge people to understand where we are in history and read the Apocalypse for themselves, but the saints will be hated because of their message.
 Now justifiably terrified, the State will impose measures even more extreme than those imposed in reaction to the virus.
 The gospel will be outlawed as needlessly adding to the terror.

 The first plague to afflict Egypt was the turning of the Nile to blood.
 A bloom of red algae caused by the fall-out of nutrient-rich ash from a volcanic eruption – that of Thera/Santorini, or from the Harrat Rahat area east of the Red Sea – consumed the dissolved oxygen in the water, so that all fish died and the water was poisoned (Humphreys 2003, Trevisanato 2005).
 The Egyptians had to dig for water.

 As with the world’s forests, industrial high-tech trawlers have been turning vast areas into ecological wilderness, to say nothing of the pollution from plastic and the cruelty of fish farms.
 This time the burning mountain is an asteroid, and it does not merely fall, it is actively thrown.
 Many animals will have already died on land, but John expressly mentions marine animals.
 Like their terrestrial counterparts they are living souls, more than just highly organised molecules.
-A third of the 50,000 merchant ships on the ocean either sink or become unusable, to say nothing of cruise ships and smaller craft.
+A third of the 50,000 merchant ships on the ocean either sink or become unusable, to say nothing of cruise ships and smaller craft, and undersea cables.
 The capacity to transport food, petroleum and other goods across the world is crippled.
 Many mariners lose their lives.
 Coastal cities, towns and villages are overwhelmed by tsunamis.